Skip to content

 Form Arcadia Synthetic Arcadia Analytic English

-Positive (absolute) save marias juvuli save marias veli juvi Maria is the youngest possible
+Superiority (absolute) save marias juvili save marias vili juvi Maria is the youngest possible

-Negative (absolute) save marias juvoli save marias voli juvi Maria is the least young possible
+Inferiority (absolute) save marias juvuli save marias vuli juvi Maria is the least young possible